-Kiss 4K goodbye, because of this 2019, 8K TV models are bound to rule your viewing experience.
+Kiss 4K goodbye, because of this 2019, Reign of 8K TV models are bound to rule your viewing experience.
 While we were enamored by 4K in the past years, a new technology is set to take us by storm.
 The 8K technology is an innovation attributed to two major telly brands: LG and Samsung.
 In a period when 4K had just reached more users, it seems like releasing 8K is a big distraction.

 But based on the features, it’s worth giving 8K a chance.
 Here’s what you need to know: